thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-VALUE-BY-RISK.md

                 view;
         ```
 - in Application Handler:
-    - Function to set and activate at the same time the rule in an application handler:
+    - Function to set and activate at the same time the rule for the supplied actions in an application handler:
         ```c
-        function setAccountMaxValueByRiskScoreId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
+        function setAccountMaxValueByRiskScoreId(ActionTypes[] calldata _actions, uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate the rule in an application handler:
+    - Function to atomically set and activate at the same time the rule for the supplied actions in an application handler:
         ```c
-        function activateAccountMaxValueByRiskScore(bool _on) external ruleAdministratorOnly(appManagerAddress);
+        function setAccountMaxValueByRiskScoreIdFull(ActionTypes[] calldata _actions, uint32[] calldata _ruleIds) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to know the activation state of the rule in an application handler:
+    - Function to activate/deactivate the rule for the supplied actions in an application handler:
         ```c
-        function isAccountMaxValueByRiskScoreActive() external view returns (bool);
+        function activateAccountMaxValueByRiskScore(ActionTypes[] calldata _actions, bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to get the rule Id from an application handler:
+    - Function to know the activation state of the rule for the supplied action in an application handler:
         ```c
+        function isAccountMaxValueByRiskScoreActive(ActionTypes _action) external view returns (bool);
+        ```
+    - Function to get the rule Id for the supplied action from an application handler:
+        ```c
-        function getAccountMaxValueByRiskScoreId() external view returns (uint32);
+        function getAccountMaxValueByRiskScoreId(ActionTypes _action) external view returns (uint32);
         ```
 ## Return Data